bahrus/json-merge/README.md

 ```

-The presence of attribute pass-down causes xtal-fetch-get and xtal-insert-json to iterate through all its nextSiblings's, testing if the node matches the css selector (the stuff before the opening brace).
+The presence of attribute pass-down causes xtal-fetch-get and xtal-insert-json to iterate through all its next siblings, testing if the node matches the css selector (the stuff before the opening brace).
 If it finds a match, it sets the property defined within the brace to the value of the merged object.

 ## Dynamic fields